mpiorowski/rusve/README.md

 - Deployed on GCP using Google Cloud Run

 ## Features
-- Data selecting works on gRPC streams, inserting / updating / deleting on unary
+- Data fetching using gRPC streams.
+Inserting / updating / deleting using unary
 - The same Protocol Buffers are used by both Rust and Typescript services, which means that the types are shared!
 Amazing end-to-end typesafe.
 - Using proto enums to ensure consistency between frontend / backend.
 - Rust using shared sql connection pool throught the service.